captain-nimo10/mechine-lerning-project-cross-section-data-prediction/README.md

 2. Run the Python script
 3. The program will ask you to enter an energy value in MeV.
 4. The program will display the predicted cross-section.
+## Necessity of the mechine learning in cross-sectional data analysis
+It is often not possible to experimentally evaluate the complete cross-sectional data for a specific nuclear reaction due to limitations in laboratory facilities, measurement time, and resource availability.

+Machine learning can significantly address this issue by enabling scientists to:

+1. Train regression models on available experimental data.

+2. Predict unknown cross-section values at energy ranges where direct measurements are not feasible.

+This project is based on that concept.
+It utilizes a sample dataset from experimental results and applies polynomial regression to predict cross-section values at unmeasured energy points